-Emotional Pain Intervention (EPI®) Online 50 hour Intensive Training: A Brain
+Emotional Pain Intervention (EPI®) Online 50 hour Intensive Training

 Just as a pain management physician might intervene on physical pain complaints, i.e. deadening a nerve or blocking it from firing, neuroscience breakthroughs in the last few decades, allow psychotherapists to intervene on emotional-action networks of the primitive brain and stop emotional pain.

-Coaching Zoom Calls you can attend on Monday’s 11am CST or you’ll get the recording to hear how others are applying the EPI® system with their cases, gaining competence and mastery.
+And if you can’t attend live, you’ll get the recordings of the group coaching calls, so you can hear how others are applying the EPI® system with their cases, gaining competence, certification and mastery.

 Instructor for the course: Elizabeth A. Michas, Ph.D. is a Licensed Psychologist in the state of Florida (PY4751), and founder of MindWorks Psychology, LLC providing education, consulting and training on how to bridge the current neuroscience to clinical practice for mental health providers.
 Offering certification trainings in use of applied clinical neuroscience systems for Emotional Pain Intervention (EPI®) and Brain-based Hypnotherapy.
 Her trainings provide you with brain-changing conversation keys including new neuroscience-informed models, strategies, systems, scripts and more.
 Benefit from the unique emphasis on brain-interventional methods, to foster rapid and accelerated healing of all sorts of emotional pain, trauma, addictions and compulsions.
 Dr. Elizabeth also has over 30 years of clinical experience in the application of mind-body medicine, neuroscience and integrative therapy approaches to share with you during training.